Nissim Nassim Adis: Early life and education

 Adis was born on 17 May 1857 in Howrah.
 He attended the St. Thomas' Church School.

 Career

 In 1894, Adis began his legal apprenticeship with attorneys-at-law Messrs.
 Templeton & Carapiet in Kolkata, before leaving to establish an exchange and stockbroking business two years later.
 His business was initially successful, but eventually failed after a financial crisis in Kolkata.
 He then left for Hong Kong in 1888 to establish a separate exchange and stockbroking business which was also initially successful.
 However, the business soon failed and he left for Singapore in June 1893, where he found great success in both trading stocks and selling real estate.

 Adis signed an agreement with the contractor rebuilding the Grand Hotel de l’Europe in November 1905, and became responsible for the construction costs of the redevelopment.
-The redeveloment was completed on 7 August 1907, after which he became the hotel's proprietor.
+The redevelopment was completed on 7 August 1907, after which he became the hotel's proprietor.